veevo/dev/src/spiritism/centers/activities.md

 ---
 layout: default-md
 section: Spiritist Centers
-title: Learn About
+title: Spiritist Center Activities
 subtitle: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: 2018-12-03 14:36:23
 ---

-## Activities offered by Spiritist Centers
-Know the activities that occour in a Spiritist Center.
+The activities that occour in a Spiritist Center are listed below.
+Click on them to learn more:

 [Public Meetings](public-meetings)
 [Fluidic Therapy](fluidic-therapy)